Jon Singleton (baseball): Houston Astros

 On July 29, 2011, the Phillies traded Singleton, Jarred Cosart, Josh Zeid, and Domingo Santana to the Houston Astros in exchange for Hunter Pence.
 Baseball America designated Singleton as Houston's top prospect following the 2011 season.
 He was named to appear in the 2012 All-Star Futures Game.

 Singleton tested positive for marijuana in June 2012.
 He competed in the Arizona Fall League that offseason, and had a second positive test for marijuana in December.
 On January 9, 2013, Singleton was suspended for 50 games due to his second failed drug test.
 Singleton said that he had grown up around friends who used the drug and that he had been using it "on and off" since he was 14 years old.
 He spent a month in a rehabilitation center after the second failed test.

-Following the 2013 season, the Astros added Singleton to their 40 man roster.
+Following the 2013 season, the Astros added Singleton to their 40-man roster.
 On June 2, 2014, the Astros signed Singleton to a 5-year contract that guaranteed him $10 million, and could have been worth as much as $35 million.
 The extension was the first to be signed by a drafted player with no major league experience.
-Singleton was promoted from the Oklahoma City RedHawks of the Class AAA Pacific Coast League (PCL) to make his major league debut on June 3.
+Singleton was promoted from the Oklahoma City RedHawks of the Triple-A Pacific Coast League (PCL) to make his major league debut on June 3.

-Singleton made his major league debut for the Astros on June 3, 2014 against the Los Angeles Angels of Anaheim.
+Singleton made his major league debut for the Astros on June 3, 2014, against the Los Angeles Angels of Anaheim.
 In his first game, he went 1–3 with a home run, two RBIs, a walk, and two strikeouts.
-His first home run, a solo home run, was off of Matt Shoemaker.
+It was his first major league home run, a solo homer off of Matt Shoemaker.
 On June 8, Singleton lined his first career grand slam off of Glen Perkins of the Minnesota Twins at Target Field to help the Astros to a 14–5 win.
-Teammates Dexter Fowler, Chris Carter, and George Springer also homered (Carter's was also a grand-slam).
+Teammates Dexter Fowler, Chris Carter, and George Springer also homered.
+(Carter's was also a grand slam).